Andrew Karney: Career

 Karney studied engineering at Trinity College, Cambridge.
 He started his career working as a teacher for the United Nations Relief and Works Agency (UNRWA) in Lebanon and Gaza in 1964 and 1965, when it was occupied by Egypt.
 He was honoured by the United Nations Secretary-General, U Thant in 1969.

 Karney worked as a development engineer at Standard Telephones and Cables on a small team headed by British engineer Tommy Flowers, who designed Colossus, the world's first programmable electronic computer, used to break German wartime codes, particularly the Lorenz cipher.
 He played an important role in the development of the world's first fully electronic digital telephone exchange, which was developed in collaboration with Laboratoire Central de Télécommunications, based in Paris, and which was then installed in Moorgate in the City of London in 1967.
-He also worked as a senior scientist at the central research laboratories of the UK General Electric Company on the development codecs for high speed (140 Mbit/s) digital transmission systems which were used to test the capabilities of helix wave guides (and later of optical fibres), digital radio receivers for GCHQ and electronic telephone exchanges.
+He also worked as a senior scientist at Hirst Research Centre, the central research laboratories of the UK General Electric Company on the development codecs for high speed (140 Mbit/s) digital transmission systems which were used to test the capabilities of helix wave guides (and later of optical fibres), digital radio receivers for GCHQ and electronic telephone exchanges.
 During this time he filed a number of international patents which were used by developers of the first digital telephone switching equipment in the UK, the US, Canada, France, Sweden and Japan.

 In 1973, he joined Logica, an international systems company and was a senior member of team of engineers from Supreme Headquarters Allied Powers Europe, SHAPE Technical Center in the Hague, military personnel from NATO countries and industry defining the communications and IT requirements for the underground Static War HQ to be built near Mons in Belgium.
 He was project director of the European project based in Paris to bring the Internet to Europe from 1975 to 1976.
-INRIA in France, Euratom in Italy, the National Physical Laboratory (United Kingdom), ETH Zurich (Eidgenössische Technische Hochschule Zürich), Polytechnic University of Milan and the Organisation Européenne pour la Recherche Nucléaire, commonly known as CERN, participated in the project, and it was there that the World Wide Web was conceived by Tim Berners-Lee in 1989.
+INRIA in France, Euratom in Italy, the National Physical Laboratory (United Kingdom), ETH Zurich (Eidgenössische Technische Hochschule Zürich), Polytechnic University of Milan and the Organisation Européenne pour la Recherche Nucléaire, commonly known as CERN, participated in the project, where the World Wide Web was conceived by Tim Berners-Lee in 1989.
+The project with implemented under the guidance of two of the original pioneers of the Packet Switching, Louis Pouzin from France and Donald Davies from the UK.
 In 1984, Karney became a main board director responsible for the telecommunications, electronics, space, government and media sectors as well as operations in Italy and Asia, which included the development of the trading system for the new unified Hong Kong Stock Exchange, and the first container management system for Hongkong International Terminals.
 During that time he was responsible for the development of the Customer Service System for British Telecommunications (BT/CSS), the £1bn total implementation, represented largest computer project undertaken in Europe and the largest integrated database in the world and the development of early Text Messaging (SMS) for mobile phones.